CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 Structure of the pipeline
 -------------------------
-1)  The batch program `runall.sh` does the following:
+1)  The shell script `runall.sh` does the following:

 * Add folder containing R executables to the environment variable PATH.
 * Set the input folder.